lumeland/lume.land/plugins/og_images.md

 works great combined with [metas](./metas.md) plugin to create Open Graph meta tags.

-It uses [Satori library](https://github.com/vercel/satori) to render the pages and convert the HTML code to SVG and [Sharp](https://sharp.pixelplumbing.com/) to convert the SVG to png.
+The library [Satori](https://github.com/vercel/satori) is used to generate the SVG images (that are then converted to PNG with [Sharp](https://sharp.pixelplumbing.com/)).
 The URL of the image generated is saved in the `metas.image` variable, so it's detected by `metas` plugin.

 ## Installation